 2. How much should I expect to pay?

-In general, paving stones cost between $2.00 and $4.00 each, depending on color and design.
-Retaining wall blocks cost between $8.20 and $14.00 per face square foot, depending on stone and color.
+In general, paving stones cost an average of $3.53/per square foot, with some being more and some being less, depending on color and design.
+Retaining wall blocks cost an average of $15.51/per face square foot, with some being more and some being less, depending on block and color.

 To get the total price for your entire hardscape project, you’ll need to multiply the pricing per stone (or block) by the number of stones you’ll need.
 Call our hardscape experts at 503-623-9084 to get pricing per stone or block, then add the numbers together and you’ll know exactly how much you should expect to pay.